-Competency

-ship

-This compensation and behaviour of leaders.
-Considers should be aware of the alternative styles of Naviership and motivation.
-Candidates should have an understanding of how these fectingues can be applied in their are of practice.
+Competency Level 1 Level 2 Leadership This competency covers the interaction files and behaviour of widors.
+Candidates should be aware of the attention to try as of leadership and mobilation.
+Candidates should have an understanding of how these techniques can be applied in their area of practice.
 Demonstrate knowledge and understanding of the characteristics and behaviour of a leader.
-Examples of knowledge comprised within this level are:

-- .
-The different styles of leadership - .
-The different motivation theories - Effective organisational design and communication strategies. - The climate necessary for the creation of high performing teams.
+Examples of knowledge comprised within this level are. • The different styles of leadership. • The different motivation theories. • Effective organisational design and communication strategies. • The climate necessary for the creation of high performing teams.
 Provide evidence of application of your role as a leader appropriate to your area of practice.
-Examples of activities and knowledge comprised within this level are:

-- How leadership and motivation theories can be applied in practice - How organisational design and communication strategies can affect leadership - The ingredients necessary to create high performing teams.

-Managing people

-This competency sweets the grouples and practice of managing people.
-Candidates should be aware of the salks required to manage people.
-Candidates should have an understanding of the appropriate application of these salks.
+Examples of activities and knowledge comprised within this level are: How leadership and motivation theories can be applied in practice.
+How organisational design and communication strategies can affect leadership.
+The ingredients necessary to create high performing teams.
+Managing people This competency covers the principles and practice of monaging people.
+Candidates should be aware of the solls required to manage people.
+Candidates should have an undenstanding of the appropriate application of these soils.
 Demonstrate knowledge and understanding of the principles and practice of managing people.
-Examples of activities and knowledge comprised within this level are:

-- Human resource management legislation and techniques - Effective organisational design and communication strategies. - The climate and culture necessary for the creation of high performing teams.
+Examples of activities and knowledge comprised within this level are: Human resource management legislation and techniques Effective organisational design and communication strategies The climate and culture necessary for the creation of high performing teams.
 Provide evidence of the application of the skills required to manage people.
-Examples of activities and knowledge comprised within this level are:

-- The principles of human resource legislation - Applying human resource techniques. - Effecting improved human resource performance - How use of effective organisational design and communication strategies improves human resource performance - How dimate and culture affect human resource performance.
+Examples of activities and knowledge comprised within this level are: The principles of human resource legislation Applying human resource techniques Effecting improved human resource performance How use of effective organisational design and communication strategies improves human resource performance.
+How climate and culture affect human resource performance.
+Managing resources This competition is about managing the effective use, allocation and teating of resources just including human insources).

-Managing resource

-This competency is about managing, the effective use, allocation and cooling of resources that including human resources.
 Demonstrate knowledge and understanding of the resources required and their cost for the effective operation of a business.
-Examples of knowledge comprised within this level are:

-- + Types of resources required

-- How to manage financial resources.
+Examples of knowledge comprised within this level are: Types of resources required How to manage financial resources Accounting techniques Budgeting techniques Forecasting techniques Methods for obtaining resources and monitoring their use Personal resource management Costing of resources Relationship between cost and value of resources.

-- Accounting techniques

-- + Budgeting techniques

-- · Forecasting techniques

-- Methods for obtaining resources and monitoring their use.

-- Personal resource management

-- Costing of resources

-- Relationship between cost and value of resources.

 Provide evidence of the application in your area of practice, giving reasoned advice on the most effective use, allocation and cost of resources.
-Examples of activities and knowledge comprised within this level are:

-- Setting financial objectives

-- Constructing a budget

-- Monitoring and managing financial resources.

-- Setting personal objectives

-- Preparing reports and recommendations for the use and ellocation of resources.
+Examples of activities and knowledge comprised within this level are • Setting financial objectives • Constructing a budget • Monitoring and managing financial resources • Setting personal objectives • Preparing reports and recommendations for the use and allocation of resources.